scrapy/scrapy/docs/topics/signals.rst

 --------------

 .. signal:: bytes_received
-.. function:: bytes_received(data, request, spider)
+.. function:: bytes_received(data, request, spider, source)

-    Sent by the HTTP 1.1 download handler when a group of bytes is received for a specific request.
-This signal might be fired multiple times for the same request.
+    Sent by the HTTP 1.1 and S3 download handlers when a group of bytes is received for a specific request.
+This signal might be fired multiple times for the same request, with partial data each time.

     This signal does not support returning deferreds from its handlers.